retrogamehandheld/OpenDingux/Readme.md

-There are also other software repositories located at the following links if you're looking to "shop" for software:
+Most of the software should be found here, since it's a collection of all repositories around the Internet, but here are also other software repositories located at the following links if you want to check if we missed something ;)

 http://www.gcw-zero.com/downloads